 that the world might be saved through Him.
 Either way God intends to apply the blood of His

-Son to every person.
-Those who receive His forgiveness become members of His
+hands and judge them according to their sins, but those who receive His forgiveness become members of His

 body, who suffered

-on the cross; therefore, we shouldn’t be surprised if we too suffer as
+on the cross.
+Therefore, we should not be surprised if we too suffer as

 (47i)